linked-db/linked-ql/README.md

 console.log(savepoint.savepoint_desc); // Create users table
 ```

-*DB versioning concerns now taken out of the client application - to the DB itself, plus without any upfront setup!*
+*DB versioning concerns now taken out of the client application - to the DB itself, all without any upfront setup!*

 ## API